ChristophBellmann/ESP32-SpectrumAnalyzer/README.md

 3. **WAV Generation and Download:**
    - When the user clicks the download button, `wav_download_handler()` is called.
    - This function saves the ADC data in buffers, creates a WAV file, and sends it as a download to the client.

-- when the main frequency does not change, but other freuqeuncys start apperaring
-  - emerging higher frequencies could eman something is sliding
-  - emerging lower frequencies could mean the motor is running lumpy, bearing failure imminent?